Testing & Placement

 Transfer and Continuing Students

-- Include your nine-digit RUID number.
+Include your nine-digit RUID number in all correspondence.

 Preparing for the Tests